zheylmun/site/content/posts/designing_ergonomic_apis.md

 The result is that once a major refactor compiles again, the code probably still works as expected.
 The compiler very particular, but it has your back, and it's a great feeling.

-  It also tends to prickle at that sense of perfectionism that many developers have:
+The specificity also tends to prickle at that sense of perfectionism that many developers have:
 - "I shouldn't need to clone that here, I should be able to pass a reference".
 - "I shouldn't need to unwrap that here, I should be able to handle the error".
 - "I should be able to prevent that mistake from happening in the first place".
 - "I shouldn't need to write that boilerplate, I should be able to use a macro".

 This results in a lot of revisiting code that works, but isn't quite right.
-Many of the examples above are so subtle in many languages that even experienced developers might not notice them.
+Many of the examples above are so subtle in other languages that even experienced developers might not notice them.
 In Rust, they're glaringly obvious.

 This is very much a double edged sword.